patchlevel/event-sourcing-bundle/docs/pages/configuration.md

 !!! tip

-    This use the cache system to store the last file change time.
+    This is using the cache system to store the latest file change time.
 You can change the cache pool with the `cache_pool` option.

 ## Command Bus